ntua-unit-of-control-and-informatics/gnn-molecular-modelling/README.md

 │
 └── ...
 ```

+## Experiments Directory
+The `experiments/` directory is where training logs and metadata are stored.
+For more detailed information about the contents of this directory, please refer to the internal README file located inside the `src/` directory.

 <!-- In the notebooks/ directory, the naming convention for notebooks follows the pattern `{category}_[...].ipynb`, where `{category}` serves as a prefix indicating the corresponding data directory.
 The `[...]` represents any arbitrary suffix.
 An example is given below: